How to Deal with Dementia in a Parent

 Even when words fade, tone, facial expression and touch can still convey warmth and love.

-Grieving a parent with dementia
+Grieving a Parent with Dementia

 When people speak of grief, they often think of it as something that comes after a loss.
-But many people caring for a parent with dementia experience what’s called anticipatory grief – a sadness for the pieces of your parent that are fading bit by bit.
+But many people caring for a parent with dementia experience what’s called anticipatory grief: a sadness for the pieces of your parent that are fading bit by bit.

 It’s important to make space for this grief, even while they’re still here.